aeharding/sevenhills/src/learn-to-skydive.md

 ---
-pageTitle: Become a licensed skydiver
+pageTitle: Learn to skydive
 date: 2018-02-15
 layout: page.html
 nav:
   becomeALicensedSkydiver: true
+description: Become a licensed skydiver!
+Are you up to the challenge?
+We offer a comprehensive, affordable student program to obtain your A license.
+An A license will grant you the freedom to jump anywhere in the world!
 ---

-## Become a licensed skydiver! 😲
+## Learn to skydive &mdash; become a licensed skydiver! 😲

 Skydiving can be a life-changing event, and it gets even better when you become a licensed skydiver!
 Are you up to the challenge? _Do you have what it takes?_ <img src="../img/a-stamp.png" style="float:right" alt="USPA A license stamp"> We offer a __comprehensive__, __affordable__ student program to obtain your A-License.
 An A-License will grant you the freedom to jump _anywhere in the world!_ 🌎